Spectral theory of self-adjoint operators #

 The mutual orthogonal complement of the eigenspaces of a self-adjoint operator on a finite-dimensional inner product space is trivial.

-The eigenspaces of a self-adjoint operator on a finite-dimensional inner product space E
+The eigenspaces of a self-adjoint operator on a finite-dimensional inner product space E gives

-an internal direct sum decomposition of E
+an internal direct sum decomposition of E.

-to allow it to be an instance.
+Note this takes hT as a Fact to allow it to be an instance.

 Equations

-The eigenspaces of a self-adjoint operator on a finite-dimensional inner product space E
+The eigenspaces of a self-adjoint operator on a finite-dimensional inner product space E gives

-an internal direct sum decomposition of E
+an internal direct sum decomposition of E.

-to the direct sum of the eigenspaces of some
+Isometry from an inner product space E to the direct sum of the eigenspaces of some

-self-adjoint operator T
+self-adjoint operator T on E.

 Equations